The Carmo Convent in Lisbon is a fascinating place to visit.

 If you take the elevator from downtown and climb to the top you can see on one side amazing views of Lisbon and looking towards the back you discover the ruins of the Carmo church, the only still standing walls and arches of the convent.

-Carmo Convent Lisbon History & Facts
+Convento de Carmo History & Facts

 In the museum is a replica of what the church, Igreja do Carmo Lisbon, used to look like before the earthquake:

-- the Carmo convent was built during the end of the 14th century and the 15th century
+- The Carmo convent was built during the end of the 14th century and the 15th century

 - It has a plain gothic style with a Latin Cross plan